What is the Relationship Between Content Marketing and SEO?

 If content is king, where does SEO fit in?

 Several years ago, the concept of content marketing surged to the forefront of the collective SEO consciousness.
 Marketers, content creators, and business professionals were confused; what did content marketing have to do with SEO?
+Why is content important?
 Was it replacing search engine optimization?
 Were the battle cries of "Content is king!" and "SEO is dead!" really true?

 Content truly is king when it comes to attracting and engaging your audience, generating leads, strengthening B2C relationships, and establishing yourself as an authoritative leader and expert in your chosen industry or niche.
 Rather than being dead, however, SEO is the 'crown' worn by content to achieve those objectives and many more.

+What is the importance of content in SEO?
 Properly applied SEO gives content the equivalent of what a crown gives to a king - rank, authority, credibility, and influence.
+To learn all about content driven SEO, check out our white paper, "What is Content Marketing?
+Any Why It's So Important!"

 How can SEO be properly applied?